top of page

 Success will depend less on what the technology can do and more on where leaders choose to deploy it.

-Next week we’ll step back and explore the conscience of consciousness.
+Next week we’ll step back and explore the conscience behind these decisions.

 Not too deeply—just enough that you might want to pour yourself a second cup.